Zyrenth/Quantum/docs/README.md

-# Alpha Release Documentation
+# Documentation

-Welcome to the (currently small) documentation for Quantum Components and CLI.
-This documentation is a work in progress and will be updated as the project progresses.
+Welcome to the documentation for Quantum Components and CLI.
+This documentation is a work in progress and it might not have accurate information.
+It will be updated as the project progresses.

+> [!WARNING]
+> The project is currently in alpha and things may change.
+Please be aware that the documentation may not always be up to date with the latest changes.

 ## Table of Contents